PanosKatsaras/Node-Docker-Sports-API/README.md

 Use http://localhost:8000/news/id to fetch a specific article by replacing id with the article's unique identifier.

 ### Docker Support
-This project can be containerized for easy deployment.
+This project can be containerized for easy deployment with Docker Image.